unexpectedjs/unexpected-dom/documentation/assertions/DOMElement/to-contain-elements-matching.md

 to contain elements matching '[data-test-id=emojies]'
 ```

-Using the `no` flag, you can assert that the selector can't matching any
+Using the `no` flag, you can assert that the selector doesn't match any
 descendant elements:

 ```js